-Every week day, someone will engage the students with something interesting to say.
-That person could be an employer, alumnus, faculty member, expert, writer, provocateur, leader, elected official or fellow student.
-Each of our guests will be hosted by a key member of the College: Dean Paul Jarley, an associate dean, department chair or faculty member.
-Each conversation will have up to 120 seats available for students to join the conversation.
+Every weekday, someone will engage the students with something interesting to say.
+That person could be an employer, alumnus, faculty member, expert, writer, leader, elected official or fellow student.
+Each of our guests will be hosted by a key member of the College: The Director of The EXCHANGE, Dean Paul Jarley, an associate dean, department chair or faculty member.
+Each conversation will have up to 120 seats available for students.

 Education Beyond the Classroom

-The EXCHANGE, presented by FAIRWINDS Credit Union, was designed to be a hub of ideas and educational activities that expand learning by connecting students with thought leaders, employers, faculty members and each other.
-The Exchange is the culmination of student engagement efforts across the college and under the direction of the Dean, the Office of Professional Development and the External Relations team.
+The EXCHANGE, presented by FAIRWINDS, was designed to be a hub of ideas and educational activities that expand learning by connecting students with thought leaders, employers, faculty members and each other.
+The EXCHANGE is the culmination of student engagement efforts across the college and under the direction of the Dean, the Office of Professional Development and the Outreach & Engagement team.

-The mission of The EXCHANGE is to inspire and enable College of Business Administration students to broaden their perspective and explore their potential outside of the classroom.
-During the fall and spring semesters, The EXCHANGE will host speakers representing every industry from around the world.
-The EXCHANGE is a place for faculty to meet and engage with students outside of the classroom and for students to collaborate and explore new business ventures.
+The mission of The EXCHANGE is to inspire and enable College of Business students to broaden their perspectives and explore their potential outside of the classroom.
+During the fall and spring semesters, The EXCHANGE will host speakers representing industries from around the world.

 Conveniently located in the College in the Business Administration Building 1 (BA1), in the old Magruder Computer Lab, The EXCHANGE can accommodate 100 students per session.
 Throughout the year, some students will be required to attend learning sessions as part of their course expectations.
 Some will come for extra credit, while others will simply seek the value of the experience.
 Whatever the reason for their attendance, participation at The EXCHANGE is a critical part of the overall student experience at UCF.